erikabarcott/profitbricks-sdk-groovy/Readme.md

 Retrieves a list of volumes attached to the server.

-The following table describes the request arguments:
+**Request Arguments**

 | Name| Required | Type | Description |
 |---|:-:|---|---|
 | datacenterId | **yes** | string | The ID of the VDC. |
 | serverId | **yes** | string | The ID of the server. |

-After retrieving a server, either by getting it by id, or as a create response object, you can call the `attachedVolumes` method directly:
+After retrieving a server, either by getting it by ID, or as a create response object, you can call the `attachedVolumes` method directly:

 ```
 s.dataCenter=dc.read(datacenterId)